Dynamic Risk Assessments explained

 In a recent example published by HSE, a group of school children were rescued by Keswick Mountain Rescue Team after becoming stranded in wintery conditions.
 The school was prosecuted for its failure to appropriately manage the risks posed by the trip.
 The teachers leading the trip did not have the necessary training and many of the children did not have the appropriate clothing or footwear.
 And, after embarking on their hike, the group was warned by members of the public that they should turn back due to the weather conditions.

-Aside from the fact that a standard risk assessment before the trip should have highlighted some of these issues, regular Dynamic Risk Assessments should have stopped the hike from happening or at least cut it short.
+Aside from the fact that a formal risk assessment before the trip should have highlighted some of these issues, regular dynamic risk assessments could have mitigated risks and prevented the hike from proceeding under unsafe conditions.

 How can the SoloProtect safety solution support a Dynamic Risk Assessment?